Tomal991/ExamPortal/README.md

 - stack- Spring Boot,Hibernate,Angular,MySql,Spring Security,JWT token

 #User/Student
-- User can signup and login-
+- User can signup and login
 - User can see their Profile Information
 - User can select Quiz based on Category (If it is active)
 - follow the instructions and can attempt multiple times